buyekeobare/alx_python/python-data_structures/README..md

-# Data Structures: Lists, Tuples
+# Python - Data Structures: Lists, Tuples

 Why Python programming is awesome
 What are lists and how to use them